yazidisme/cypress-basic-single-scenario-example/README.md

 - Test of sign up navigate
 - Test of forgot password navigate
 - Test of get app from apple store navigate
-- Test of gett app from google play navigate
+- Test of get app from google play navigate